 - You also have to show a full-time work experience in a paid role.
 You cannot apply with any internship, freelance, or paid- internship.

-- The project requires professionals to have innovative thinking capability and the knowledge of customer needs and requirements.
-Effective communication along with leadership and other collaborative skills are expected in the professional.
+- The project requires professionals to have innovative thinking capabilities and the knowledge of customer needs and requirements.
+Effective communication, along with leadership and other collaborative skills, are expected in the professional.

 - You are also required to have a passion for quality improvement.

-- Professionals should know statistical tools and technologies that can be incorporated in the project.
+- Professionals should know statistical tools and technologies that can be incorporated into the project.